Data-Integrity-Group/WelcomeNewUsers/README.md

           - postponed the 09:00 session until 13:00 - then failed to initiate via teams as promised.
       - create a Team/Loom account - this can be a routine Df/account
         - use this as an opportunity for a Corporate card review
           - confirm/Deny the limits management changes at BMO/MC
+  - review the CAD/USD product DanS has suggested
+    - test exhaustively in order the refine the Banking Operations methodologies we use actively
   - increase the focus on OnTheList
      - suggest ( and assign ) Business Case responsibilitiy
        - immediately after -02-27